MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/rotate.md

 [![](rotate-images/centeredrotate-small.png "Triple screenshot of the Centered Rotate page")](rotate-images/centeredrotate-large.png#lightbox "Triple screenshot of the Centered Rotate page")

-Just as with the centered version of the `Scale` method, the centered version of the `RotateDegrees` call is a shortcut:
+As with the centered version of the `Scale` method, the centered version of the `RotateDegrees` call is a shortcut.
+Here's the method:

 ```csharp
 RotateDegrees (degrees, px, py);
 ```

-This is equivalent to the following:
+That call is equivalent to the following:

 ```csharp
 canvas.Translate(px, py);